willothy/nvim-cokeline/README.md

   cycle_prev_next_mappings = false,

   buffers = {
     -- A function to filter out unwanted buffers.
-It takes a `buffer` table -- (described above) as a parameter.
+It takes the `buffer` table -- (described above) as a parameter.
     -- For example, if you want to keep terminals out of your cokeline:
     --   filter = function(buffer) return buffer.type ~= 'terminal' end,